'Other Than Economy/Coach' Accommodations: Frequently asked questions

 - a.
 The package is reviewed by the DoDEA Office of General Counsel.
 Request for 'other than economy/coach' accommodations are also reviewed by the Office of the DoD General Counsel.

 - b.
-Reviewed by the DoDEA Director, who decides requests for special economy seating, and attendant, if required, and makes recommendations for 'other than economy/coach' accommodations and attendant, if required, to the AO Assistant Secretary of Defense (Readiness & Force Management).
+Reviewed by the DoDEA Director, who decides requests for special economy seating, and attendant, if required, and makes recommendations for 'other than economy/coach' accommodations and attendant, if required, through the Principal Deputy Assistant Secretary of Defense (Readiness and Force Management to the AO Principal Deputy Under Secretary of Defense (Personnel and Readiness).
 The AO makes a decision on the request for 'other than economy/coach' accommodations, and attendant if required.

 - c.
 For Return from Overseas for Separation, RAT and/or PCS orders, DLA will be provided with a copy of the approval for amendment of the travel orders authorizing 'other than economy/coach' accommodations or special economy seating.
 For TDY travelers will be provided with a copy of the approval and the traveler will be responsible for providing a copy to their respective travel office for amendment of travel orders.

-The entire process may take over ten weeks.
-The ten week estimate is contingent on all required documentation being submitted from the outset.
-However, the time frame may be shortened in emergency cases only.
+The entire process may take over 24 weeks.
+The 24-week estimate is contingent on all required documentation being submitted from the outset.
+Inadequate planning does not constitute extenuating/emergency circumstances and will not be recommended for an exception.

 The JTR at par.
 3520-A1 (Restrictions and Limitations) Stopover, Rest Stop, or Overnight Rest Period states: